extraes/BW-Chaos/README.md

 - channel: The name of the Twitch channel or Discord channel for the bot to listen to, assuming enableRemoteVoting is true

-- - The mod will automatically determine if this is a Twitch or Discord channel and will start the proper bot accordingly.
+  - The mod will automatically determine if this is a Twitch or Discord channel and will start the proper bot accordingly.
 It will fail if your Twitch name is a bunch of numbers though.

 - randomEffectOnNoVotes: Determines if the mod will run effects when there were no votes.

 - useGravityEffects: Enables or disables effects that change the game's gravity value.
+Effects that change gravity are likely to crash the game on campaign levels.

-- useLaggyEffects: Enables or disabled the more processing intensive effects, intended for people that can stomach low framerates, because there wasn't a year spent of optimizing it.
+- useLaggyEffects: Enables or disabled the more processing intensive effects, intended for people that can stomach low framerates, because there wasn't a year spent on optimizing it.

 - useSteamProfileEffects: Determines if effects changing your Steam profile will run, like "Change Steam name for 5m"